UmarAftab174/pai-assignment/README.md

 ## Dataset Description
 - The dataset used is the **"Taxis"** dataset from Seaborn's built-in dataset collection.
-- It contains information about taxi rides, including:
+- Displays a detailed dataset of taxi rides.
+   - Columns in the dataset include:
-  - `pickup`: Date and time of pickup.
+     - `pickup`: Timestamp of ride pickup.
-  - `dropoff`: Date and time of drop-off.
+     - `dropoff`: Timestamp of ride dropoff.
+     - `passengers`: Number of passengers in the ride.
+     - `distance`: Distance covered in the ride (in miles).
-  - `fare`: Total fare amount.
+     - `fare`: Fare charged for the ride.
-  - `tip`: Tip amount.
+     - `tip`: Tip given for the ride.
-  - `distance`: Distance traveled.
-  - `pickup_borough`: Borough of pickup location.
+     - `tolls`: Tolls charged during the ride.
+     - `total`: Total amount charged (fare + tip + tolls).
-  - `color`: Taxi type (e.g., yellow, green).
+     - `color`: Color of the taxi (e.g., yellow, green).
-  - `payment`: Payment type (e.g., card, cash).
+     - `payment`: Payment method used (e.g., cash, credit card).
+     - `pickup_zone`: Geographic zone of ride pickup.
+     - `dropoff_zone`: Geographic zone of ride dropoff.
+     - `pickup_borough`: Borough of ride pickup.
+     - `dropoff_borough`: Borough of ride dropoff.

 ---